Boston Tea Party Reenactment

 Patriots and Loyalists

 As the meeting of the Body of the People rages inside Old South Meeting House, join the crowds of people gathering outside as a Town Crier brings news to the streets.
 This free outdoor event features citizens of colonial Boston as they take the state to discuss the news of the tea crisis and ramifications for their families, businesses, and the American colonies.

-Led by multiple fife and drum corps, the attendees from the meeting join with general public and march from Old South Meeting House to the Harborwalk where Griffin’s Wharf once stood.
-Along the way, those marching will encounter a harassing Redcoat Regiment in Post Office Square.
+Led by multiple fife and drum corps, the attendees and general public march from Old South Meeting House to the Harborwalk where Griffin’s Wharf once stood.
+Along the way, those marching will encounter a regiment of Red Coats in Post Office Square.

 Boston Harbor, a Tea Pot Tonight!

-Just as the citizens of Boston did over 240 years before, thousands of people line the shores of Boston Harbor and watch as the Sons of Liberty storm aboard the ships and destroy chest after chest of East India Company Tea.
-Viewers are encouraged to participate and yell “Huzzah!” as they witness the dramatic conclusion to the single most important event leading up to the American Revolution.
-This segment includes seated VIP viewing areas and seating and standing room for thousands of general public.
+Thousands of people line the Harborwalk and watch as the Sons of Liberty storm aboard the brig Beaver and ship Eleanor to destroy chest after chest of East India Company tea.
+Viewers are encouraged to participate and yell “Huzzah!” as they witness the dramatic recreation of the Destruction of the Tea.
+Bleacher seating will be available in addition to standing room for thousands of general public.